 Lower elevations will likely also see healthy snowfall totals.
 Blowing and drifting snow will be a concern as well, leading to hazardous travel conditions.
 Additional winter weather alerts will likely be issued in other states before the weekend is over.

 After this system exits the region, colder temperatures will stick around into next week.
 Afternoon high temperatures on Sunday will be in the 20s, 30s, and 40s.
 In some cases, temperatures will be nearly 30 degrees below average!
-This colder trend will likely stick around for a while.
+This colder trend will likely stick around

-As always, you can check out the latest forecast for this region and all across the United States by clicking HERE.
+As always, you can check out the latest forecast for this region and all across the United States by clicking HERE

 For WeatherNation, I'm Meteorologist Joe Astolfi.